ConcernedCitizen2025/Project2025-Assistant/_questions/088-racial-profiling-law-enforcement.md

 ---
 layout: question
-title: "Racial Profiling"
+title: "Racial Profiling and Law Enforcement Practices: Project 2025's Proposals"
+description: "An analysis of Project 2025's approach to law enforcement practices, with a focus on racial profiling and the use of advanced technologies in policing."
 ---

-### *How does Project 2025 address the issue of racial profiling and law enforcement practices?*

 # Project 2025’s Approach to Racial Profiling and Law Enforcement Practices: A Detailed Analysis

+## *How does Project 2025 address the issue of racial profiling and law enforcement practices?*

 **Introduction**

-Racial profiling and law enforcement practices have long been contentious issues in the United States, with significant implications for civil rights and social justice.
-Project 2025 addresses these concerns by proposing a framework for law enforcement that emphasizes public safety, accountability, and the rule of law.
-However, the plan’s approach to issues like racial profiling and broader law enforcement practices requires careful scrutiny to assess its potential impact on racial equality and justice in America.
+Project 2025 presents a troubling framework for law enforcement that overlooks key civil rights issues and fails to adequately address racial profiling.
+Instead of confronting the systemic biases that have plagued law enforcement practices in the United States, Project 2025 prioritizes a “law and order” approach that risks exacerbating racial inequalities and further entrenching discriminatory practices.
+By promoting aggressive policing strategies and emphasizing data-driven technologies, the plan raises serious concerns about its impact on racial justice and civil liberties in the U.S.

 **Stance on Racial Profiling and Law Enforcement Practices**